Salgat/RedditBoost/README.md

 A set of simple features to enhance reddit.

 ## Running
 As of now RedditBoost only works with Chrome.
-To setup, either [grab the extension from the Chrome web store](https://chrome.google.com/webstore/detail/redditboost/mjkfiabnnkmmcifffhekooamedohoojd) complete the following instructions,
+To setup, either [grab the extension from the Chrome web store](https://chrome.google.com/webstore/detail/redditboost/mjkfiabnnkmmcifffhekooamedohoojd) or complete the following instructions,

 1. In Chrome, go to Settings->Extensions
 2. Check the "Developer mode" checkbox